 Most unfortunately, with the exception of our savior, the peanut, it seems the keto friendliness of nuts generally correlates with how expensive the nuts are, at least where I live.
 Tastiness, too.
 Oh, well.

-For the candy mix maximum stickage, nuts that have more nooks and crannies will be better coated and walnuts and pecans are the best in this sense, followed by almonds with the skin on.
-Skinless nuts don’t keep the candy coating on as well, but they will work, too.
+The more the sweet candy coating sticks onto the nuts, the better.
+Nuts that have more nooks and crannies will get a thicker candy coating and walnuts and pecans are the best in this sense, followed by almonds with the skin on.
+Skinless nuts don’t keep the sugary coating on as well, but they will work, too.

 Macadamia nuts are the ones that the coating stuck less to, I guess not only because they are super smooth but also because these little buttery morsels are the highest in fat, at least from the selection on the table below.

 Start up your oven to 150 °C (300 °F).
 Line a baking tray with parchment or wax paper.
 Beat the egg white to stiff peaks (1)